russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Gig Poster.md

 ## Handing in your work

-Please [submit your final playground to this Google form](https://docs.google.com/forms/d/e/1FAIpQLSd9-9cXs7-So0I4RFkgxi0eS0JoGtwZn00YffrH_vv5zXiG_w/viewform) using drag and drop.
+Please [submit your playground to this Google form](https://docs.google.com/forms/d/e/1FAIpQLSd9-9cXs7-So0I4RFkgxi0eS0JoGtwZn00YffrH_vv5zXiG_w/viewform) using drag and drop.
+You are encouraged to submit multiple copies of your playground as you are likely to make improvements over time based on feedback received from peers and your teacher.
 > [!Tip]
 > Remember, you must use the Safari web browser when submitting a playground for drag and drop to work.